 “Event insurance” refers to the package of insurance coverage for the sponsor of public or private events, such as concerts, festivals, conferences, trade shows, sporting events, and celebrations.
 The promoter or host of all these types of events should secure a form of “event insurance” as part of their ordinary business expense.
 For those that purchased such insurance and had to suspend or cancel an event, it should be noted that while some provisions within an “event insurance” policy may protect the promotor or host from liability in the event someone is injured during the event, such policies sometimes also include provisions providing coverage for a suspension or cancellation of the event.
 “Event cancellation insurance” indemnifies the policyholder in the event of cancellation, postponement, rescheduling, or abandonment of the insured event.
 These “event cancellation” policies typically insure against perils that are outside of control of the event planner.
 Specific language requiring coverage for communicable disease outbreaks, such as the coronavirus, is typically not included in a standard “event cancellation” insurance policy.
 However, this does not necessarily mean that there is no coverage for the postponement or cancellation of events in response to the coronavirus.
 Each event cancellation claim will require careful, prompt attention to the parties’ rights and obligations despite the language of the event cancellation policy, the particular coverage included, and circumstances of the loss.
 Claims for event cancellation during the COVID-19 outbreak will present numerous challenges.
 As always, the insurers and the insured should look to the terms of their initial agreement and provisions of their policies and should further review such provisions and polices with an attorney.

 If you own or operate a business that promotes or hosts events and you have “event insurance” that may cover any cancellations or postponements of events and have any questions about how the COVID-19 pandemic may affect your business, please contact any member of the Firm at (585) 730-4773.
+Please note that any embedded links to other documents may expire in the future.

 This Legal Briefing is intended for general informational and educational purposes only and should not be considered legal advice or counsel.
 The substance of this Legal Briefing is not intended to cover all legal issues or developments regarding the matter.
 Please consult with an attorney to ascertain how these new developments may relate to you or your business. ©2020 Law Offices of Pullano & Farrow PLLC